Skip to content

 A modern CMS is AI-ready by default because your content is accessible through open interfaces.
 That means AI agents can:

-On HubSpot, AI means Breeze — one vendor’s roadmap.
+On HubSpot, AI means Breeze.
+One vendor’s roadmap, a black box, using their models, marking up AI costs.
 On a modern CMS, AI means whatever delivers the most value to your business, because you control the ceiling.

-On HubSpot, AI means Breeze — one vendor’s roadmap.
-On WordPress, AI means plugins — someone else’s priorities.
+On HubSpot, AI means Breeze.
+One vendor’s roadmap, a black box, using their models, marking up AI costs.
 On a modern CMS, AI means whatever delivers the most value to your business, because you control the ceiling.

 This is the same pattern playing out across enterprise software: platforms built before AI can bolt it on, but they can’t match platforms built for it.
 The 72% of enterprises piloting agentic AI (Mayfield, 2026) aren’t piloting it on legacy CMS platforms.
 They’re piloting it on infrastructure they own.